lucasm39/marcellisite/_posts/December 2014/08-12-2014-procrastinate.markdown

 Our brains sort of suck.
 There are a billion different things that can go wrong with it, it weakens as you age, and - if we are being real here - it really likes to mess with us too.

-Procrastination is the worst thing our brains can do to us.
+Procrastination is one of the worst thing our brains can do to us.

 It is exam time, and a lot of the stress around us is self-inflicted because of procrastinating and apathy finally catching up to everyone.